neetcode-gh/leetcode/hints/cheapest-flight-path.md

 <details class="hint-accordion">
     <summary>Hint 2</summary>
     <p>
     We can use the Bellman-Ford algorithm.
 Initialize a <code>prices</code> array of size <code>n</code> with <code>Infinity</code>, setting <code>prices[source] = 0</code>.
-THese values describe the cost to reach a city from the source city.
+These values describe the cost to reach a city from the source city.
 Iterate <code>(k + 1)</code> times (stops are 0-indexed), updating the cost to each city by extending paths from cities with valid costs.
 We only update the cost for a city if it is less than the previous cost.
 How would you implement this?
     </p>
 </details>